jacobemcken/jacobemcken.github.io/_drafts/whats-so-cool-about-clojure-lazy-sequences.markdown

 First [lazy][lazy-evaluation] means that the program carries around a formula (function) to calculate a result, instead of the actual result.
-The result wont be executed/computed/realized/evaluated until it is actually needed.
+The result wont be realized until it is actually needed.

 This is good for 2 reasons: